Getting an Immigration Attorney

 How can I find an immigration attorney?

-It is very important that you tell your child welfare attorney, your case worker, and the judge that you want help understanding your immigration options.
-In some cases, they may be able to help find an attorney or the court may be able to order the government to get you an immigration attorney.
+You can tell your child welfare attorney, your case worker, and the judge that you want help understanding your immigration options.
+In some cases, they may be able to help find an attorney or the court may order the government to get you an immigration attorney.
 Check out resources below to find an immigration attorney:

-• Ask the attorney to explain confidentiality and how your information is protected.
+• You can ask your attorney to explain confidentiality and how your information is protected

 In This Section: